North Lakes State College

+North Lakes State College is a public, co-educational, P-12, school located in the City of Moreton Bay suburb of North Lakes in Queensland, Australia.
+It is administered by the Department of Education, with an enrolment of 2,280 students and a teaching staff of 190, as of 2023.

-North Lakes State College is a coeducational independent public school based in North Lakes, Queensland, a suburb in the Moreton Bay Region, north of the Brisbane metropolitan area.
-The school has a total enrolment of more than 2900 students from Prep to Year 12 each year, with an official count of 2997 students in 2017.
-The college consists of two campuses, with the main campus situated on Joyner Circuit, while a second campus, known as the Urban Learning Centre, is situated on North Lakes Drive and accommodates students in the Senior Secondary phase.
+The school serves students from Prep to Year 12, on two campuses, with the main campus situated on Joyner Circuit, and the second campus, known as the Urban Learning Centre, is situated on North Lakes Drive.

-The college's position of Executive Principal is held by Katrina Larsen.

 History

+The State Government allocated $24 million towards the construction of the college, with the Commonwealth contributing $19.4 million.
+According to Minister for Education and Training and Minister for the Arts Welford, was built around a circular ‘spine’, with the design of the facilities taking into account of the various stages of school life.

-North Lakes State College was established in 2002 as a P-3 college with an enrolment of approximately 150 students, 75 of which were in the Pre-school years and 75 of which were enrolled in Years 1-3.
+The school was opened on 1 January 2002 as a P–3 college with an enrollment of approximately 150 students, 75 of which were in Prep and the other 75 were enrolled in Years 1–3.
 In 2003, Years 4, 5 and 6 were introduced to the college, along with the facilities known as the Villa Precinct.
-In 2004, Year 7 was introduced and the facilities known as the Lodge Precinct opened.
+2004 saw the introduction of Year 7, and the facilities known as the Lodge Precinct opened.
 This year also saw a large development across the site in preparation for the introduction of the secondary component of Years 8 and 9 in 2005.
 The year 2006 saw the introduction of Year 10 and the construction of the Urban Learning Centre, with the Senior Secondary years of Year 11 introduced in 2007 and Year 12 introduced in 2008.

+On 28 May 2018, an online shooting threat emerged on forum 4chan, stating “A school in North Lakes QLD is going to get professionally shot up with as many casualties as possible,” featuring images of students involved in the Columbine shooting.
+In response, police presence was increased across Brisbane's North Lakes areas, with North Lakes State College among them.
+Two days later, a teenager was arrested by police for posting a copycat threat, charged with one count each of using a carriage service to make a threat to cause serious harm and violence.

+In 2018, a five-storey vertical senior campus began construction by building contractor Hutchies Builders.
+The new facility was located on a tight urban site, making the construction of multiple stories necessary, which included general learning areas, staff rooms, special education, music spaces, a roof top terrace, lecture theatre, and Student Well Being Space.
+It was completed in 2019, taking 64 weeks to build and costing approximately $15.2m.
+The development was described as being state-of-the-art, as it was one of the first of its kind in Queensland.